Dano-Swedish War (1657–1658): West African Front

-Denmark-Norway and Sweden had both since the 1620’s tried to establish themselves on the Gold coast in West Africa.
+Denmark–Norway and Sweden had both since the 1620s tried to establish themselves on the Gold coast in West Africa.
 Trading spices, gold and slaves had been growing throughout Europe, but it was really only after the Thirty Years' War that Scandinavian plans grew.
 Sweden made forts along the coast of Guinea that stretched out in a line along with the other European colonial powers.

-The Swedes had been present in the Goldcoast since Henrik Carloff's expedition of 1650 when the area was purchased from the Futu kingdom.
+The Swedes had been present in the Goldcoast since Hendrik Carloff's expedition of 1650 when the area was purchased from the Futu kingdom.
 However, to the dismay of Carloff, Johan Filip von Krusenstierna would be chosen as major for the colony.
 Carloff felt betrayed by the Swedish African Company and left the colony to become a Danish privateer.
 Carloff would prove to be a useful asset for Danish ambitions in the area as after the outbreak of the Dano-Swedish War, it became attractive to attack the Swedes from all fronts.
 Carloff entered talks with Frederick III of Denmark-Norway over potential attacks on the Swedish Gold Coast.
 It was agreed that if the colony was to be captured should afterward either be given to Frederik III and a company with Carloff as president or be sold by Carloff to non-enemy powers if Frederik didn’t want them.